glindsell/free-peer/helloworld-app/README.md

 # Helloworld-app
+## Description
-## This app demonstrates a GRPC server and client communicating in a single node k8s cluster, with load balancing applied between three pods using Linkerd.
+This app demonstrates a GRPC server and client communicating in a single node k8s cluster, with load balancing applied between three pods using Linkerd.

+## Run the app
 Follow the instructions to install minikube:
 https://kubernetes.io/docs/tasks/tools/install-minikube/